arjunramani3/arjunramani3.github.io/_pages/cv.md

 Education
 ======
 * B.A.H. in Economics, Minor in Mathematics, Stanford University, 2021
-* M.S. in Computer Science, Stanford University, 2022 (expected)
+* M.S. in Computer Science, Stanford University, 2022

 Work experience
 ======